Tongue Sores During Pregnancy - Causes, Symptoms & Treatments

 protip_icon Quick tip

-Alum is an astringentiAgents used for constricting the body tissues to tighten pores and reduce oiliness and may help with tongue sores (6).
-Apply a paste of alum powder and water on the sore, leave for a minute and rinse your mouth thoroughly.
+Alum is an astringentiAgents used for constricting the body tissues to tighten pores and reduce oiliness and may help with tongue sores (16).
+With your doctor’s approval, you can apply an alum paste to treat the sore.
+Leave it for a minute, and rinse thoroughly.

 Such home remedies only provide temporary relief.
 Hence, consult your doctor to avoid further complications.